ghovax/ghovax.github.io/posts/tobii-reverse-engineering/index.md

 - Full 3D gaze with per-eye data
 - Eye camera images
 - Diagnostic images
-- And 30 more specialized streams
+- More than 30 other specialized streams

 Commands control device behavior and calibration: